 - Fit easily in any bag or in the glove compartment

-- Compact binoculars generally allow a significantly smaller distance between the lenses than normal binoculars – a great advantage for small faces
+- Significantly smaller distance between the ocular lenses – a great advantage for small faces

-- They are suitable as children’s binoculars as their compact size fits small faces well and the low weight makes them easier to handle for kids
+- They are suitable for children’s binoculars.
+Their compact dimensions and folding features let them fit the smaller pupillary distance and the low weight makes them easier to handle for kids

-- You can use them in concerts, opera or in the theater
+- You can use them in concerts, operas, or in the theater

-- When you reverse them they can be used for magnification
+- When you reverse them they can be used for magnifying small objects

 - Fishermen may have them stored in the anglers vest and have them quick at hand to distinguish fish

-- In the case of the long observation of animals, your hand will not tire so quick, holding with a single hand is usually sufficient
+- In the case of the long observation of animals, your hand will not tire so quickly, holding with a single hand is usually sufficient

-- Small compact binoculars are usually more cost-effective than regular binoculars
+- Small compact binoculars are cheaper than large ones

 Disadvantages of compact binoculars

-- The smaller lens diameter (usually between 20mm and 25mm compared to 35mm and more in normal binoculars) will limit the field of view.
+- The smaller lens diameter (usually between 20mm and 25mm compared to 35mm) will limit the power and the brightness of the projected image as well as the field of view.

 - The twilight performance will be less, because of smaller lenses.
-This is may not be a problem in daylight, but may limit use at dusk or at night.
+This may not be a problem in daylight but may limit use at dusk or at night.

-- The exit pupils are also reduced so that little light reaches the eye.
-At night or in poor light conditions, the pupils are dilated, so that the image in binoculars is suboptimal.
+- The exit pupils are smaller so that little light reaches the eye.
+At night or in poor light conditions, the pupils are dilated, so the projected image is smaller than the diameter of the pupil.

-- Small binoculars are more difficult to keep quiet, so images can be more easily blurred.
+- Small light models can be difficult to keep steady, so images can be more easily blurred

-- Usually, there are no additional functions, such as image stabilizers, which are common in binoculars.
+- No additional functions, such as image stabilizers.